Unidocs1/sphinx_repo_manager/source/getting_started/admin/database.rst

 Connecting to MongoDB
 =====================

-An AcceleratXR cluster's MongoDB database can be accessed directly using the `kubectl` tool and the `port-forward` command.
+An Xsolla Backend cluster's MongoDB database can be accessed directly using the `kubectl` tool and the `port-forward` command.

 First you'll need to identify the exact name of the database pod.
 To do this we need to list all pods in the cluster's namespace.